BendikSolevag/INF368A/exercises/ex2.md

     Pr(expensive wine) = 7/15000000 = 4.667 * 10^-7
     t = ((4.667 - 2.9) * 10^-7) / sqrt( (4.667 * 10^-7)/(15000000)) = 1.0017590592405523
-    T value is below 2.576 -> 'Expensive wine' is not a collocation.
+    T value is below 2.576 -> `Expensive wine` is not a collocation.
-    ```
 </section>